 Or what about the Big East?
 We might think of hard-nosed, athletic, basketball.
 Or a conference with the pedigree of players worthy to make it in the NBA.

 So, behind all of this rearranging and moving and this and that, there is a semblance of sense as to why some colleges want to move to more elite conferences.
 Because when they are a part of these conferences, they too own the feeling of being a little bit better than the competition.

-But despite all of these truths, it is still really hard to look at this giant cluster of conference names and yell out — as the world’s greatest basketball coach, John Wooden, once did — “Gracious sakes alive!”
+But despite all of these truths, it is still really hard to look at this giant cluster of conference names in college sports and yell out — as the world’s greatest basketball coach, John Wooden, once did — “Gracious sakes alive!”

 AI Marketing Tom Dougherty, CEO - Stealing Share 25 May 2017 AI Marketing.
 Artificial Intelligence everywhere.
 AI Marketing AI Marketing (Artificial Intelligence Marketing) might feel like a stretch.
 Brands are hesitant to believe AI can replace human thinking.
 Too...